aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/60 Analog Input.md

 ## Measuring Resistance in a Potentiometer

-Resistance is measured in **Ohms**.
+Resistance is measured in **&Omega; (ohms)**.

 We can use a multimeter to measure the resistance between one end terminal and the wiper of a potentiometer.

 ![](images/multimeter.jpg)

 ## BUT!
-Arduino Analog Input Doesn't Read Ohms...
+Arduino Analog Input Doesn't Read &Omega;...

-If we examine the Arduino's Analog Input documentation, we would find that the pin holes in question do not really read Ohms...
+If we examine the Arduino's Analog Input documentation, we would find that the pin holes in question do not really read Ohms (&Omega;)...

 Analog Inputs in microcontrollers utilize Analog-to-Digital Converters (ADCs), which read in *signals*.
 Signals require electricty to flow through, not inert resistance on its own...